 The Olympics is about "the true spirit of sportmanship" and celebrates some of the finest and most prolific sportspeople of all time.
-Unfortunately, not all winners have got ahead the fair and legal way, as cheating in the Olympics is just about as old as the games itself.
+Unfortunately, not all winners have got ahead the fair and legal way, as cheating in the Olympics (and Winter Olympics) is just about as old as the games itself.

 Take a look at nine of the most well known examples of Olympics cheating:

 In the 1988 Seoul Olympics Canadian Ben Johnson won the Gold Medal for the 100-meter dash.
 However, just a day after his big win he tested positive for an anabolic steroid and was stripped of his medal.
 It was then awarded to American Carl Lewis, who ironically had tested positive for stimulants during the 1988 trials, but this had been overturned by the U.S. Olympic Committee.

 Like something out of a Hollywood movie, Puerto Rican twins Madeline and Margaret de Jesus attempted to outsmart the 1984 Los Angeles Games.
 When Madeline hurt herself while competing in the long jump, she sent her identical twin sister Margaret to compete in the 4x400 meter relay.
 Once the cheif coach of the Puerto Rican Olympics team discovered what they'd done, he pulled out the entire team from the Olympics.

 An early example of Olympics cheating, American Fred Lorz "won" the marathon in the 1904 Olympic Game in St. Louis.
 Problem is, he had actually stopped running at the nine mile mark claiming exhaustion and given a lift by his coach in a car for eleven miles, only for him to then run the remaining part.
 When spectators complained that he had not run the whole race, the title was given to fellow American Thomas Hicks, who had also got some help in the race, as he used the performance enhancing drug strychnine.